 Visualised information is concise.
-It can illustrate and make more interesting dull pages of statistical information.
-It can be the visual focus of a page that draws people in to reading more.
-It can cut down your word count.
-It can articulate complicated scenarios.
-It can contextualise information – a billion pounds sounds a lot, but it may just be a tiny sliver of a government's spending.
-It can help highlight the facts you want to be highlighted.
-It can connect with specific audiences.
+It can illustrate and make more interesting dull pages of statistical information and be the visual focus of a page that draws people in to reading more.
+It can cut down your word count, articulate complicated scenarios, and contextualise information – a billion pounds sounds a lot, but it may just be a tiny sliver of a government's spending.
+Data visualisations can help highlight the facts you want to be highlighted, and connect with specific audiences.
 Here are some examples:

 Visualising homelessness in Bristol

 Are there a lot of homeless people in Bristol?
 One in every 170 people according to a Shelter report in 2017.
 Is that a lot?
 It's one person on every second bus that goes past at busy times, it's 159 fans at the football stadium.
 A version for primary-school children and another for adults from tailored presentations explaining the extent of the issue of homelessness.

 Re-positioning a cemetery as an established community resource (case-for-support document for prospective funders).
 Life events (weddings and funerals) bring fewer visitors than special events such as tours, films and school visits: most people visit the site because they can (and it's lovely).

 Well-being charities often keep a lot of detailed data which informs the way they run their services.
 My job is to decide what data illustrates who they help and the positive impact they make.
 It's the visual equivalent of a newspaper headline (with sub-head!):

 About a third of callers to our helpline are unable to speak (subhead explains why).

 Almost two-thirds call multiple times (our helpline is useful).